 The Working Actor with L. Trey Wilson is the next generation of acting class.
 Trey is that multiple-threat artist who knows what it takes to carve out success in a business that only favors the bold.
 This class is cutting edge and incorporates everything we know about where the business is and where it’s going.
 At some point in every career, the industry stops giving an actor what they want.
 A career is only made when you find your way past that wall.
 The Working Actor shows you how.

 Every week, Trey will empower you to create….on set, on stage, in the audition, in your living room, with an agent, without an agent, anywhere, anytime anyway.
-This cutting edge acting class weaves championship acting training with writing, creating and performing.
+This innovative acting class weaves championship acting training with writing, creating and performing.
 This is the class for this time and place.
 This is the class that pushes back against the old power structures of the industry where an actor knows her place.
 This is the class that doesn’t accept that an actor should wait for permission.
 If you’re an actor right now, this is your dynamic, full-body ongoing workout class.

 For Actors, Writers + Directors.
 BY APPLICATION OR INVITATION ONLY.